(Website Updated 01.28.22)

-All people age 12+ who live, work, or study in Massachusetts are eligible for vaccines.
-Booster shots are available for certain individuals who received the Pfizer vaccine.
-You can find appointments at vaxfinder.mass.gov.
+All people age 5+ in Massachusetts are eligible for COVID-19 vaccines.
+Booster shots are available for individuals 16+ who have been fully vaccinated for at least 6 months after Pfizer or Moderna and for at least 2 months after J&J. You can find appointments at vaxfinder.mass.gov.
 Please review the state website for guidance.
 For those residents with technology barriers, assistance can accessed by calling 2-1-1.

-Mask Requirements: In response to the significant increase in Delta variant COVID-19 cases in the Commonwealth of Massachusetts and United States, effective August 17, 2021, all members of the public must wear a mask, regardless of vaccination status, inside all Easton municipal buildings until further notice.
+Mask Requirements: In response to the significant increase in COVID-19 cases in the Commonwealth of Massachusetts and United States, effective December 16, 2021, masks are required, regardless of vaccination status, inside all Easton municipal buildings until further notice.
 Thank you for your cooperation as we work together to promote public health.

 Support for Residents: Please contact Easton’s COVID-19 hotline at 508-230-0783 or email at firstname.lastname@example.org if you require assistance or guidance in finding information on how to book a vaccine appointment.
 Our staff will take your information and work to support your vaccination needs.
 Potential supports may include transportation to a vaccine site through our Council on Aging Transportation program.